 Downtown Sonoma is about 14 miles from downtown Napa, or about 22 minutes by car.

 Are there any airport shuttles from S.F.O. or O.A.K. to Sonoma?

-While there are no official rideshare shuttles between the airports and Sonoma, The Sonoma County Airport Express shuttles people directly between the airports and the Petaluma Fairgrounds—a 30-minute drive away—for $38 for adults (free for kids; $36 for seniors and military) one way.
-You can then take an Uber, Lyft or cab ride to Sonoma.
+While there are no official rideshare shuttles between the airports and Sonoma, The Sonoma County Airport Express shuttles people directly between the airports and the Petaluma Fairgrounds—a 30-minute drive away—for $42 for adults (subject to change- check current fares) one way.
+You can then take an Uber, Lyft or cab ride to Sonoma from Petaluma.

 If you are looking for private transportation to and from the airport, or to and from San Francisco, we welcome you to consult our transportation partners for more information.

 Which tour companies offer day trips to Sonoma Valley from San Francisco?